 The students wait under the supervision of an appointed staff person for their parents or other designated pick-up person.
 They may not wait outside unattended.
 All persons picking up a child must come to the center and sign out that child.
-On non-early release days, persons picking up before 4:00 p.m. should approach the building at the front entrance on Braddock Road.
+On non-early release days, persons picking up before 4:00 p.m. should access the building at the front entrance on Braddock Road.
 After 4:00 p.m., and on early-release days, the building should be entered by way of the church side cafeteria/Quinn Hall door.
 At these times admittance is gained by knocking on the door.
 Only adults are permitted to open the door.
 Signs will be placed on the doors advising of alternate locations when the students are not in their assigned rooms.

-Due to COVID-19 mitigation strategies, updated pick-up locations are adjusted for the 2020-

-2021 school year and explained in depth in the BSS Re-Entry Document, July 2020.
-Further changes will be communicated in a timely manner to all families
+Due to COVID-19 mitigation strategies, updated pick-up locations may be adjusted for the 2021-2022.
+Any further changes will be communicated in a timely manner to all families

 If someone other than the parent or planned pick-up person is picking up the child from the Program, their name must be on the registration form under "EMERGENCY CONTACTS," or on the school Emergency Care form, and a note must be sent by the parent to the Director stating that person's name.
 This note should be received ideally no later than upon arrival of your child at the Program that day.
-Alternate pick-up information may also be emailed to the Director (cberrigan@bssva.org).
+Alternate pick-up information may also be emailed to the Director.
 Persons other than the regular pick-up people are to show identification to the staff before signing a child out of the Program.
-Any change in the regularly expected pick-up routine should be communicated in writing (including email), or by phone (703-998-4170, x-136 or 703-727-3896 (texting is acceptable)) if unplanned.
+Any change in the regularly expected pick-up routine should be communicated in writing (including email), or by phone (703-998-4170, x-136) if unplanned.
 If no advance notification of a change in pick-up has been received, the parents will be called for verification before the student is released.